-The Act contains three licensing objectives, which underpin the functions that the Gambling Commission and the Council, as licensing authority will perform.
+The act contains three licensing objectives, which underpin the functions that the Gambling Commission and the council, as licensing authority will perform.
+They are:

-Types of Licence There are three types of licence provided by the Act:
+There are three types of licence provided by the act:

-Individuals or companies who intend to provide facilities for gambling require an Operating Licence.
-Operating Licences are granted and regulated by the Gambling Commission.
+Individuals or companies who intend to provide facilities for gambling require an operating licence.
+Operating licences are granted and regulated by the Gambling Commission.

 Amber Valley Borough Council is responsible for issuing various permissions, permits and notices relating to the use of premises for gambling activities, including: